-- Some people involved with the New Age belief system believe Autistic children, as well as children with ADHD and other neurodivergences, are indigo children, children with indigo auras sent to heal the world.
+- Some people involved with the New Age belief system believe autistic children, as well as children with ADHD and other neurodivergences, are indigo children, children with indigo auras sent to heal the world.
+This is deconstructed here.

-- For much of history, before the advent of modern psychology, many cultures believed that Demonic Possession caused epilepsy and other mental disorders.
+- For much of history, before the advent of modern psychology, many cultures believed that Demonic Possession caused epilepsy and mental disorders.
 Though notably, Catholic exorcists didn't believe this and still don't.
 They always sent you to a doctor first.
 If the doctor was stumped, or their diagnosis appeared to be wrong or their treatment didn't seem to be working, then they might consider exorcism.